soumik-ut22/Heart-Stroke-Prediction-project/README.md

 # Heart-Stroke-Prediction-project

-# Problem Statement
-What are the important factors in predicting strokes and how can hospitals/public health use this information to prevent strokes and help identify high risk people and let them know what to do if they experience a stroke. https://www.stroke.org/en/about-stroke
+The Problem Statement is What are the important factors in predicting strokes and how can hospitals/public health use this information to prevent strokes and help identify high risk people and let them know what to do if they experience a stroke. https://www.stroke.org/en/about-stroke

 # Initial findings and thoughts behind it